semdinsp/recycle_qrcode/NOTES.md

 ## Basic information

-Basic information assigned to an entity (bin) is displayed on the googlemap.
+Basic information assigned to an entity (bin) (kv_pair info) is displayed on the googlemap icon.

-## Suco
+## Suco (District)

 When you set a suco key value then it is appended to the site name in Google maps.
-So the site name will appear in a bubble in brackets when you click on the google marker.  [map](https://maps.verde-tl.com)
+So the site name will appear in a bubble in brackets when you click on the google marker.  [map](https://grcode-staging.herokuapp.com)

 ## GPS Distances